agamrp/apidocs/v1/README.md

           "os_name": "Windows Phone",
           "os_version": "4.0"
         }}`
-      * Set "device_id" to '' if no device ID assigned (see "returns", below)
+      * Clients responsible for generating globally-unique device_id (use a guid).
+Clients should attempt to reuse these IDs across all applications installed on the same device, if possible.
     * Returns: HTTP 201 on success, HTTP 400 on error.
 Return will echo back original JSON message, with "device\_id" specified, if one wasn't present with the POST.
     * Side effects: Writes an app load event into persistent storage.